andycranston/setpw/README.md

 Instead the '*' character is displayed.
 Also the user has to enter the password twice to help make sure it is correct.

+ADDENDUM: This repository now includes a Bourne style shell script called `setpw.py` for UNIX/Linux users which does the same thing.
+Skip to the section "For UNIX/Linux users" near the bottom of this document if that is what you want.

+Windows users read on...

 ## Typical usage of setpw

 Here is a typical usage to set the environment variable `PWORD` to the value of